-Six groups of 7-8 week old Sprague-Dawley rats, each consisting of 12 animals/sex/group, were used in a 93 day feeding study with a standard feed for rats formulated to contain approximately 20% (w/w) of soybean meal and 1.5% (w/w) toasted ground hulls.
-The diets were formulated to conform to the specifications for PMI Certified Rodent LabDiet #5002, for protein and calorie content.
-The control group received a diet formulated to contain meal and hulls from the near-isogenic control line.
-One test group was administered a diet containing soybean 356043 from unsprayed plants.
-The second test group received a diet formulated to contain soybean 356043 from plants treated twice with a herbicide mix containing glyphosate, chlorimuron and thifensulfuron.
+The study comprised six groups of 7-8 week old Sprague-Dawley rats, each consisting of 12 animals/sex/group.
+The diets were formulated to contain approximately 20% (w/w) of soybean meal and 1.5% (w/w) toasted ground hulls, and conformed to the specifications for PMI Certified Rodent LabDiet #5002 for protein and calorie content.
+One test group was administered a diet containing soybean 356043 from unsprayed plants; the second test group received a diet containing soybean 356043 from plants treated twice with a herbicide mix containing glyphosate, chlorimuron and thifensulfuron.
+The control group received a diet containing Jack, the near-isogenic line.
+Three remaining groups each received a diet containing a non-GM, commercially-available, reference soybean variety (93B86, 93B15 or 93M40).